 “100% of the work was outsourced so having a reliable printer made the difference between starting the business or trying to find another product to sell.”

 He left behind the pizza place back in 2003 when he started his first business from his parent’s study and went on to launch a successful online store selling promotional products.
-Anthony has leveraged this experience into starting a new consultancy firm called The Small Business Mentor, and sees a few common mistakes when it comes to costs amongst his clients.
+Anthony has leveraged this experience into starting a new consultancy firm called The Small Business Mentor and sees a few common mistakes when it comes to costs amongst his clients.

 “I think the biggest mistakes they make are startup costs,” he explains.
 “Too many times I see people spending a fortune on their websites, getting their branding done, or leasing out large premises and starting with too many staff.

 “Business is all about adapting – it is very easy to upgrade your website or put on staff or lease a bigger building.
-However, once you have already spent a fortune on your website and branding, signed a long lease, and employed a lot of people it is hard to go backwards.”
+However, once you have already spent a fortune on your website and branding, signed a long lease, and employed a lot of people it is hard to go backward.”

 While it is possible to go back and correct the mistakes made during startup, it can be a painful lesson.
 You are likely looking at a hefty penalty to break a lease with your landlord, cutting staff, and the always-painful reduction in the marketing budget.
 Anthony strongly believes that one area where small business owners overspend is with their website.